17 Incredibly Useful Tips for Airbnb Hosts

-With 70+ Airbnb stays on four continents under our belts, we’ve had our fair share of Airbnb hosts–from the fabulous to the mediocre to everything in between–and have definitely developed our own preferences and tips for Airbnb hosts.
+With 70+ Airbnb stays on 4 continents under our belts, we’ve experienced our fair share of Airbnb hosts, from the fabulous to the mediocre to everything in between.

-If you’re looking to up your Airbnb income and impress your guests, here’s how to do it.
+If you’re looking to up your Airbnb income and impress your guests, here’s exactly what we suggest.

 First things first: comply with local laws.

-Before publishing a listing on Airbnb, make sure to check your local laws, your HOA/landlord if applicable, and your homeowner’s or renter’s insurance to see if you are allowed to be an Airbnb host–and what restrictions there might be on your behavior.
+Before publishing a listing on Airbnb, make sure to check your local laws, your HOA and/or landlord if applicable, and your homeowner’s or renter’s insurance to see if you are allowed to be an Airbnb host–and what restrictions there might be on your behavior.

 It could also potentially mean that you’re left high and dry by your insurance in the event of serious damage to your property.